FallDownTheSystem/modern-js/src/pages/new-es-features.md

 We can use `Fetch` to load a wasm file, and use the `WebAssembly.instantiateStreaming()` function to compile and instantiate the module directly from the streamed source.

-::::: c tag slides wide-box aside
+::::: c tag slides wide aside

-:::: c slide two-col
+:::: c slide code-panel
 ::: c
 > What's the exported function?